Sportsround

-Sportsround is a weekly spin-off from CBBC children's news programme Newsround.
-The sports magazine show was broadcast between 2005 and 2010, on Friday evenings at 6:30pm on CBBC Channel and on Saturday mornings on BBC Two at 7.25am.
+Sportsround is a spin-off from CBBC children's news programme Newsround.
+The sports magazine show was broadcast weekly, between 2005 and 2010, on Friday evenings at 6:30pm on CBBC Channel and on Saturday mornings on BBC Two at 7.25am.
+It was first shown on BBC One on 10th September 2005 at 11.45am.

 Sportsround was the only sports television show in the UK that was specifically aimed at children.

 First broadcast in 2005, Sportsround was a well-known children's programme, regularly having big names on the show, including David Beckham, Lewis Hamilton, Jenson Button and Frank Lampard.

 The final episode aired on 11 December 2010.
 It was replaced by a new sports show Match of the Day Kickabout, which airs in Sportsrounds original BBC Two slot on Saturday mornings.